 Stage 1 - The Mess

 Arsenal have tended to trip at the very start line of the marathon race towards the Premier League title, which has almost become ceremonious of them.
-Though, a poor start to any race comes from poor training in the off-season, and the club have adopted this habit of not addressing its needs in the summer.
-This year was no different, as the club brought in only two new players [Alexandre Lacazette, and Sead Kolasinac], never really solving the need of a new centre back or centre midfielder.
+Though a poor start to any race comes from poor training in the off-season, and the club has adopted this habit of not addressing its needs in the summer.
+This year was no different, as the club brought in only two new players [Alexandre Lacazette, and Sead Kolasinac], never really solving the need for a new centre back or central midfielder.